 Dhesi made his first splash on the international scene when he won 120kg gold at the 2014 World Junior Championships.
 He competed at his first senior worlds in 2018.

 Though it often makes people laugh, Dhesi still identifies his gold medal from the provincial championships in grade nine as one of his proudest moments because it was the first time he realized he could be good at wrestling, making it the starting point of his career.

 A Little More About Amar

-Getting into the Sport: Father Balbir was an elite wrestler in India before immigrating to Canada and started the Khalsa Wrestling Club for youth in Surrey, B.C. in 1976… Attended practice with his dad and older brother Parm when he was 5-6 but mostly just ran around before entering his first competition when he was 8-9… Has always been motivated by his desire to represent Canada at the highest level… Outside Interests: Graduated from Oregon State University with a degree in sociology… Would like to pursue a career in law enforcement… Odds and Ends: Favourite motto: “I came for the fight”… Older brother Parm competed at the 2010 Youth Olympic Games…
+Getting into the Sport: Father Balbir was an elite wrestler in India before immigrating to Canada and starting the Khalsa Wrestling Club for youth in Surrey, B.C. in 1976… Attended practice with his dad and older brother Parm when he was 5-6 but mostly just ran around before entering his first competition when he was 8-9… Has always been motivated by his desire to represent Canada at the highest level… Outside Interests: Graduated from Oregon State University with a degree in sociology… Would like to pursue a career in law enforcement… Odds and Ends: Favourite motto: “I came for the fight”… Older brother Parm competed at the 2010 Youth Olympic Games…

 |Tokyo 2020||Wrestling||Freestyle 125kg - Men||13|